 To quickly get to the point, consider the image at the right.
 In short, the image depicts that for every major event, there will be 600 close calls or minor events.
 This image is based on Heinrich's accident triangle.

-What the image is NOT telling us it that there will be 600 minor events, and then a major event will occur.
-The major event could be the first event, the 300th event or fall anywhere else in the continuum between one and six hundred events.
+What the image NOT telling us is that there will be 600 minor events, and then a major event will occur.
+The major event could be the first event, the 300th event, or fall anywhere else in the continuum between one and six hundred events.
 What we want to stress is that those 600 events will often be considered among the "voluntarily reported safety events."

 Why Urge Employees to Report All Close Calls and Minor Events?